ochorocho/tdk/.gitpod/info.md

 > See the terminal below for details.
 > Once finished TYPO3 will open in a separate tab
+>
+> The frontend is disabled/hidden by default.
+> Please log in to the backend and use the preview button.

 ### Backend Login